vybhavraghav/Pandas-DataScience/README.md

-"# Pandas-DataScience"
+"Pandas-DataScience"

-this repository has the datasets which I have used in the video:
+This repository has the datasets which I have used in the video:
 The zip file has only the original csv file without any edits and is not recommended to use .
 It is better to fork the folder:  Movies Data